 What your CV should include

-- you must either include referees in your CV or note that referees are available on request.
+- referees (you can include referees or note that referees are available on request).

 Name and contact details